 Optional.
 Install Brave Browser Beta or Nightly

-Alternatively, you can install Brave Beta or Nightly build if you have downloaded the repositories.
-These two versions are not recommended for daily use, especially not on a main desktop or production server.
-However, for those who want to live on the edge, you can install the alternative versions.
+Alternatively, you can install Brave Beta or Nightly build if you’ve added the repositories.
+These two versions are not recommended for everyday use, especially not on a main desktop or production environment.

 sudo dnf install brave-browser-beta